tisurai/pyconke-django-docker/README.md

 - Install Django
 - Using Git and GitHub to manage source code
 - Hello World!

-- Developing the application
+## Part 3 - Developing the application
 - Connecting to a router
 - Getting output from a router
 - Creating a GUI
 - Conclusions

-## Part 3 - Using Docker to run your application
+## Part 4 - Using Docker to run your application
 - Docker and Dockerfiles
 - Build the Docker image
 - Running the application